pydata/xarray/doc/plotting.rst

 achieved by passing in the appropriate arguments and adding the color bar later.

-TODO: All xray plot methods return axes for consistency- is this necessary?
-Now to make this particular plot we need to access ``.images[0]`` to get the color mapping.

 .. ipython:: python

     fig, axes = plt.subplots(ncols=2)